SteGriff/pigskin/src/posts/2023-01-02-superbowl.md

 ## Consolation

-Overcoming last week's humilation, the Red Rifles came back with aplomb and gutted TBC by a whopping 150 to 65.
+Overcoming last week's humilation, the Red Rifles came back with aplomb and gutted TBC by a whopping 150 to 65, to earn 3rd place.

 ## Final Standings 🏅